 Case #1.
 Dropbox

-Drew Houston the CEO of Dropbox
+Drew Houston, the CEO of Dropbox

 The video was the minimum viable product.
 Drew recounted, “It drove hundreds of thousands of people to the website.
-Our beta waiting list went from 5,000 people to 75,000 people literally overnight.
-It totally blew us away.”
+Our beta waiting list went from 5,000 people to 75,000 people overnight.
+It blew us away.”